Stephanie Moran

-Stephanie holds a Postgraduate Diploma from Cyprus College of Art and an MFA in Fine Art from Goldsmiths College, London.
-Tweeting at @SJ_MoranUK
+Stephanie completed her 3D3-funded PhD at Transtechnology Research in 2023.
+She holds a Postgraduate Diploma from Cyprus College of Art and an MFA in Fine Art from Goldsmiths College, London.
+She is Art Editor at The Ecological Citizen, a peer-reviewed ecological open access journal and was a Board Member of the Innovation Advisory Council for Wales (IACW) (2022-2024).
+X: @SJ_MoranUK / I: @mollusc_realism

 AHRC-Smithsonian IPS Fellowship, ‘Using multimedia and AI to investigate nonhuman perspectives in ecosystem conservation and natural history collections’.
 Collections-based research with the freshwater mussel collection in the Invertebrate Zoology department at the Smithsonian National Museum of Natural History, Washington DC, Jan-April 2022.
 Funded by the AHRC and sponsored by the US Government.